-Distributions by Lazard Group with respect to Lazard Group Common Membership Interests
+Distributions by Lazard Group with Respect to Lazard Group Common Membership Interests

 Lazard Group distributions in respect of Lazard Group common membership interests will be allocated to holders of Lazard Group common membership interests on a pro rata basis.
-As we will hold % of the outstanding Lazard Group common membership interests immediately after this offering, we will receive approximately % of the aggregate distributions in respect of the Lazard Group common membership interests.
+As we will hold 37.5% of the outstanding Lazard Group common membership interests immediately after this offering, we will receive approximately 37.5% of the aggregate distributions in respect of the Lazard Group common membership interests.

 After this offering, Lazard Group intends to make pro rata distributions to holders of Lazard Group common membership interests in order to fund any dividends we may declare on our common stock.
-Accordingly, LAZ-MD Holdings also will receive equivalent amounts pro rata based on its Lazard Group ownership interests.
+Accordingly, LAZ-MD Holdings also will receive equivalent amounts pro rata based on its Lazard

+Group ownership interests.
 LAZ-MD Holdings initially expects to use its share of these distributions, along with other cash resources, to fund LAZ-MD Holdings' obligation to redeem its capital interests over time pursuant to the terms of the retention agreements with our managing directors and the managing directors of LFCM Holdings and for general corporate purposes.
-However, after the third anniversary of this offering, pursuant to the terms of the retention agreements with our managing directors and the managing directors of LFCM Holdings, LAZ-MD Holdings will, subject to the terms of LAZ-MD Holdings' operating agreement and the determination of its board, distribute an allocable share of these distributions to then-current managing directors of our and LAZ-MD Holdings' businesses who were managing directors at the time of this offering.
+However, after the third anniversary of this offering, pursuant to the terms of the retention agreements with our managing directors and the managing directors of LFCM Holdings, LAZ-MD Holdings will, subject to the terms of LAZ-MD Holdings' operating agreement and the determination of its board of directors, distribute an allocable share of these distributions to then-current managing directors of our and LAZ-MD Holdings' businesses who were managing directors at the time of this offering.
 These distributions by LAZ-MD Holdings are intended to give those managing directors an amount equal to the dividend they would have received had they exchanged their entire LAZ-MD Holdings exchangeable interests for shares of our common stock at that time.

-In addition, Lazard Group intends to make pro rata distributions to us (or our subsidiaries) and LAZ-MD Holdings in respect of income taxes Lazard Ltd (or our subsidiaries) and the members of LAZ-MD Holdings incur as a result of holding Lazard Group common membership interests based on an effective tax rate that Lazard Group will calculate.
-This effective tax rate will be the higher of the effective income and franchise tax rate applicable to Lazard Ltd subsidiaries that hold the Lazard Group common membership interests and the weighted average income tax rate (based on income allocated) applicable to LAZ-MD Holdings' members, determined in accordance with LAZ-MD Holdings' operating agreement.
-LAZ-MD Holdings will use these distributions to make distributions to its members in respect of income taxes that those members incur as a result of LAZ-MD Holdings holding Lazard Group common membership interests.
-As we anticipate that the weighted average tax rate applicable to LAZ-MD Holdings' members will exceed the rate applicable to Lazard Ltd's subsidiaries, we expect that distributions to Lazard Ltd's subsidiaries will exceed taxes actually payable by those subsidiaries.
+In addition, Lazard Group intends to make pro rata distributions to Lazard Ltd's subsidiaries and LAZ-MD Holdings in respect of income taxes Lazard Ltd's subsidiaries and the members of LAZ-MD Holdings incur as a result of holding Lazard Group common membership interests based on an effective tax rate that Lazard Group will calculate.
+This effective tax rate will be the higher of the effective income and franchise tax rate applicable to Lazard Ltd's subsidiaries that hold the Lazard Group common membership interests and the weighted average income tax rate (based on income allocated) applicable to LAZ-MD Holdings' members, determined in accordance with Lazard Group's operating agreement.
+LAZ-MD Holdings will use these distributions to make distributions to its members in respect of income taxes that those members incur as a result of LAZ-MD Holdings' members, As we anticipate that the weighted average tax rate applicable to LAZ-MD Holdings' members, we expect that distributions to Lazard Ltd's subsidiaries will exceed the rate applicable to Lazard Ltd's subsidiaries, we expect that distributions to Lazard Ltd's subsidiaries will exceed taxes actually payable by those subsidiaries.
 Immediately prior to the third anniversary of the consummation of this offering, and for each period during which such excess cash is outstanding thereafter, we expect to issue dividends to our stockholders of this excess amount.